Aug. 3, 2007 -- Age-related brain changes may make it harder for older adults to understand humor, a new study shows.

 - The young man pulls out a water gun and squirts the businessman.

 Participants took a similar cartoon test.
 They saw three panels of a four-panel cartoon and then had to choose the fourth panel of the cartoon.

-the right answer in both of those quizzes.
+Compared to the college students, the older adults were less likely to pick the right answer in both of those quizzes.
 The elders tended to go for the straightforward but unfunny answers -- such as the second answer to the joke example noted above.

 All of the older adults had passed the mental skills test.
 But aging may have subtly affected the parts of their brain that are involved in humor comprehension, the researchers conclude.

 With relatively few participants, it's hard to draw firm conclusions from the study.
 Mak and Carpenter call for further research on humor comprehension and aging, especially in light of the fact that humor may have physical and psychological benefits.